midonet/midonet/docs/rest-api-specification.md

 <p>
 An interior router port is a virtual port that only exists in the MidoNet virtual router network abstraction.
 It refers to a logical connection to another virtual networking device such as another router.
-Interior bridge is the equivalent on a virtual bridge.
+An interior bridge port is the equivalent on a virtual bridge.
 Upon being linked to a peer, a port will become interior and will have the peer and peerId fields be non-null.
 The hostId, host, and interfaceName fields will be null.